hgsaaz/AjarOnlinePropertyManagement/README.md

 # AjarOnlinePropertyManagement

-This assignment demonstrates REACT, REACT ROUTER and REDUX integration.There is a Login and Register page by which user can login into the app.Based on user role if admin it has access to admin section.There is a Post Ad button in header by which user can post their own property ad.
-User can view porperies and details without login.
-Every user has a account section in which user details list of porperies added by user are shown.
+This assignment demonstrates REACT, REACT ROUTER and REDUX integration.There is a Login and Register page by which user can login into the app.Based on user role if admin it has access to admin section whereball unverified properties are listed.There is a Post Ad button in header by which user can post their own property ad.
+User can view porperties and details without login.
+Every user has a account section in which user details,list of properties added by user are shown.

 #### Run the application in development mode (assuming node.js is installed)
 ```